AlexeyGorovoy/zeithalt/rules/rules_18_cr_restoration.md

 Factions need to submit **/send_gm_action** to the GM to request the next stage of the Restoration Project.

-Please note that at last one battle has to happen after the land was lost to Corruption, as in-lore, the land is considered to be way too dangerous right after the CR Fallout happens.
+Please note that at least one battle has to happen after the land was lost to Corruption, as in-lore, the land is considered to be way too dangerous right after the CR Fallout happens.

 <!---
 keywords: